OBOAcademy/obook/docs/reference/synonyms-types.md

 3. Select **Entity IRI** and start searching for the synonym type in the search box, then select the annotation you wish to add.
 Click OK on each box.
 <img width="741" alt="image" src="https://github.com/OBOAcademy/obook/assets/6722114/929d993c-ae10-4b8a-9be7-12b7210a1c24">

+4. You will see your annotation on your synonym.
 <img width="862" alt="image" src="https://github.com/OBOAcademy/obook/assets/6722114/1b7e5da2-5a39-4795-b605-82c13d131c83">